OpenFn/docs/adaptors/msgraph.md

 Services, Windows Services, and Dynamics 365 Business Central services.
 The MS Graph Rest API also allows authorized users to connect and build new applications that deliver value to users within and outside the organization.

-The OpenFn Adaptor for MS Graph allows users to seamlessly authenticate and integrate with the Microsoft 365 platform to access data or perform specific workflow-driven operations on behalf of a tenant or a user within the Microsoft 365 instance.
+This MS Graph Adaptors allows OpenFn users to seamlessly authenticate and integrate with the Microsoft 265 platform to access data or perform specific workflow-driven operations on behalf of a tenant or a user within the Microsoft 365 instance.
 For example, the MSgraph Adaptor allows users to build OpenFn Workflows to extract documents stored in SharePoint, create or update files, and